 - Seattle’s best restaurant patio can be found at Westward.

-- The best Chinese restaurants in Seattle are Harbor City and Din Tai Fung.
+- The best Chinese restaurant in Seattle is Din Tai Fung.

 - Seattle’s best Mexican restaurant is La Carta de Oaxaca.

-- The best vegetarian restaurants in Seattle is Café Flora.
+- The best vegetarian restaurant in Seattle is Café Flora.

 - The best spots for dinner and a show in Seattle are The Pink Door and Teatro Zinzani.